Reconstruction of energy conditions from observations and implications for extended theories of gravity: Conclusion

 In this work we introduced a methodology to obtain observational bounds on a class of ETGs and also on the parameter space of a specific theory.
 This approach consists in requiring the fulfillment of the ECs, from which we obtain the theoretical bounds for the ETGs' functions and/or paramaters.

-We derived the ECs for ETGs for which matter is minimally coupled to geometry [Eq.~\eqref{eq:field_eqs2}].
+We derived the ECs for ETGs for which matter is minimally coupled to geometry.
 Then, assuming a homogeneous and isotropic metric, we wrote these ECs in terms of the functions $q(z)$ and $E(z)$, and the parameter $\Omega_k^0$.
-We also considered a fifth condition stating that gravity is attractive for all ordinary matter.
-Using the VPL model-independent reconstruction method \cite{Vitenti2015} and SNe Ia, BAO, H(z) data, we obtained observational bounds on combinations of $\htt(z)$, $\hs(z)$ as given in Eqs.~\eqref{eq:WEC1}, \eqref{eq:WEC2}, \eqref{eq:DEC} and \eqref{eq:fifth_cond}.
+We also considered a fifth condition (called, for simplicity, FEC) stating that in the context of ETG there is no need to add fluids, other than the ordinary and dark matter, to explain the accelerated expansion of the Universe.
+Using the VPL model-independent reconstruction method \cite{Vitenti2015} and SNe Ia, BAO, H(z) data, we obtained observational bounds on combinations of $\htt(z)$ and $\hs(z)$ as given in Eqs.~\eqref{eq:WEC1}, \eqref{eq:WEC2}, \eqref{eq:DEC} and \eqref{eq:fifth_cond}.

 We first studied the ECs in GR.
 We verified that WEC and DEC are fulfilled in the redshift interval $[0, \, 2.33]$.
-NEC is violated at very low redshifts $z \lesssim 0.06$ (and also at higher $z$ values where the variance of the estimated curve is big, see Sec.~\ref{sec:results}).
+NEC is violated at very low redshifts $z \lesssim 0.06$ (and also at higher $z$ values where the variance of the estimated curve is big, see Sect.~\ref{sec:results}).
 It is worth emphasizing that NEC violation is weaker than those obtained in \cite{Lima2008,Lima2008a}.
 On the other hand, the evidence of SEC violation obtained in the present work is stronger than the previous ones \cite{Lima2008,Lima2008a,Vitenti2015}.
-In particular, there is an indication bigger than $5.22\sigma$ CI of the recent accelerated expansion of the universe.
+In particular, there is an indication bigger than $5.22\sigma$ CI of the recent accelerated expansion of the Universe.

-We also obtained the allowed/forbidden values for the WEC1, WEC2, DEC and fifth condition functions of $\htt(z)$ and $\hs(z)$, as showed in Figs.\ref{fig:ec_eft} and \ref{fig:ec_eft_zoom}.
-Particularly, we have that GR is excluded within $99.7\%$ CI for $z \in [0.01, \, 0.26]$ since it violates the fifth condition (equivalent to SEC).
+We also obtained the allowed/forbidden values for the WEC1, WEC2, DEC and FEC functions of $\htt(z)$ and $\hs(z)$, as showed in Figs.\ref{fig:ec_eft} and \ref{fig:ec_eft_zoom}.
+Particularly, we have that GR violates the FEC within $99.7\%$ CI for $z \in [0.01, \, 0.26]$ which is equivalent to the violation of SEC.
+This reinforces our main idea that if the FEC if not fulfilled, than the theory requires the introduction of a DE fluid to explain the accelerated expansion of the Universe.

-The present study considered a general class of ETGs and, therefore, we obtained just lower and upper bounds for different functions of $\htt(z)$ and $\hs(z)$.
+Notice that the present study considered a general class of ETGs and, therefore, we just obtained lower and upper bounds for different functions of $\htt(z)$ and $\hs(z)$.
 However, applying this approach for a specific model, one will be able to obtain upper and lower bounds for a given function or parameters.